NickVerhelst/setup-automation/README.md

 # Usage
 For a first version, the different powershell scripts should be ran in the order outlined below.

-1. check-config-files.ps1: Checks if the config files are in the correct output format.
+1. check-config-files.ps1: Checks if the config files are in the correct output format. (depricated at the moment)
 2. install-chocolatey.ps1: Installs the latest version of chocolatey via PowerShell (needed for next step).
 3. fresh-install.ps1: Installs packages for fresh computer install using chocolatey (via the choco command).
+This will execute the scripts in the following order:
+   1. install-chocolately.ps1 (using the "install-choco" configs).
+   2. install-chocolatey.ps1 (using the "install-coco-corporate" configs).
 4. install-vscode-libraries.ps1: Installs the different VSCode libraries via PowerShell (requires VSCode installed via previous command).

+After the scripts, you will need to manually set up the WSL (windows subsystem for linux).
+In this linux environment, you can then run the appropriate Linux scripts to set up that environment:
+1. update-linux-distro.sh: Updates Linux to the latest version
+2. install-linux-packages.sh: Installs the different Linux packages according to the config file (to be built).

 # TODO: